Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Nghệ AnBáo Nghệ An28/10/2025

-Nexperia and the geopolitical knot
+Nepal and the geopolitical dilemma

-Oliver Blume, who will remain CEO of Volkswagen until 2030, will continue to lead Porsche, a sports car brand that has been hit hard by falling sales in China and high import tariffs in the US, posting an operating loss of nearly €1 billion ($1.2 billion) in the third quarter of 2025 – the worst in the company’s history.
+Alongside his role as CEO of Volkswagen until 2030, Oliver Blume also leads Porsche.
+The sports car brand is going through a difficult period due to declining sales in China and high import taxes in the US, recording an operating loss of nearly 1 billion euros (1.2 billion USD) in the third quarter of 2025 – the worst in the company's history.

-Supply chain risks: a warning for Europe
+Supply chain risks: a warning for Europe.

-Notable milestones and facts
+Key milestones and facts

 Event Time Note